Subscribe to our Newsletter

 “They were very accommodating throughout the project, with work taking place out of term time, and finished on time to a high standard.”

 Ventrolla offers a bespoke renovation service for timber sliding sash and casement windows, as well as timber doors.
-The company has its central office in Harrogate, North Yorkshire, with additional locations throughout the UK and Ireland.
+The company has its central office in Harrogate, North Yorkshire, with additional locations throughout the UK.